pulibrary/princeton_ansible/roles/perconaxdb/README.md

         - xtradb_nodes_group: "all"
         - xtradb_leader_node: "instance"
       roles:
-        - role: pulibrary.perconaxdb
+        - role: perconaxdb
-        - role: pulibrary.<your role>
+        - role: <your role>
     ```

   1. Modify your group_vars for your playbook database_host & database_password